 In May 2016, USEPA Office of Water also issued a drinking water Lifetime Health Advisory for PFOA and PFOS.
 Lifetime Health Advisories are not enforceable, regulatory levels.
 The Lifetime Health Advisory was set at a level that would provide Americans, including the most sensitive populations, with a margin of protection from a lifetime of exposure to PFOA and PFOS from drinking water.
-The Lifetime Health Advisory is 70 ng/L for PFOA and PFOS are found in drinking water, the combined concentrations of PFOA and PFOS are Compared with the 70 ng/L health advisory level.
+The Lifetime Health Advisory is 70 ng/L for PFOA and 70 ng/L for PFOA and PFOS are found in drinking water, the combined concentrations of PFOA and PFOS are compared with the 70 ng/L health advisory level.